The

 Before Torres began his illustrious career, guitars were built

-with small bodies and a short scale length that produced little
+with small bodies and a short scale length that produced very limited

 tone or volume.
 Torres sought to build those complaints out of the

-the innovations in fan bracing patterns made big news and changed
+his innovations in fan bracing patterns, made big news and changed

-the shape of the guitar world throughout Europe, and his innovations
+the shape of the guitar world throughout Europe.
+These innovations

-gradually spread to the rest of the world.
-Torres’ ideas were
+eventually spread to the rest of the world.
+Torres’s ideas

-adopted by the shops of Manuel Ramirez in Spain and Herman Hauser
+were adopted by the shops of Manuel Ramirez in Spain and Herman

-in Germany, who, with the help of the young guitarist Andres Segovia,
+Hauser in Germany, who, with the help of the young guitarist Andres

 The